 An Enterprise Content Management system aids in organizing, collecting, storing, and access to information.
 It’s dynamic, allowing customization based on business needs.
 You can learn more about ECM on aiim.org.

-A Web Content Management system explicitly handles web page creation, maintenance, reassembling, etc. Click here to know more about WCM in detail.
+A Web Content Management system explicitly handles web page creation, maintenance, reassembling, etc. Click here to learn more about WCM in detail.

 Basic features of CMS